aurorasmiles/WorldGuardDocs/source/config.rst

     :widths: 18, 5, 26

     wand,leather,"The ID of the item that is used to right click a block to inspect the regions affecting it.
 By default, this item is cow leather.
 Before, it was string but Minecraft added a use for string." disable-bypass-by-default,FALSE,"Whether bypass permissions are disabled by default." announce-bypass-status,FALSE,"Whether a hint for ``/region bypass`` should be displayed at login." invincibility-removes-mobs,FALSE,"If enabled, if a player is attacked while he or she is invincible due to the invincibility :doc:`region flag <regions/flags>`, then the attacking mob is removed from the world." fake-player-build-override,TRUE,"Whether players with a name that start with ``[`` and end with ``]`` should bypass all protection.
 This is only the case with third-party plugins and mods that use 'fake players' in lieu of firing the proper events." explosion-flags-block-entity-damage,TRUE,"Whether the various ``-explosion`` :doc:`region flags <regions/flags>` should also disable entity damage when enabled." high-frequency-flags,FALSE,"Whether to handle frequently occurring events such as fire spread or fluid flow in regards to :doc:`region flags <regions/flags>` (such as ``fire-spread``, ``water-flow``, and ``lava-flow``).
 This is disabled by default because those mentioned flags are rarely used and this setting may result in a performance impact in certain scenarios (many, many players and many, many regions)." protect-against-liquid-flow,FALSE,"Whether fluid flows between regions should be blocked.
 This prevents one player from griefing another by having lava or water flow into the other player's region.
-This setting must be enabled in tandem with ``high-frequency-flags`` for it to take effect." max-claim-volume,30000,"The maximum number of blocks in a region that can be claimed with :doc:`self-serve region claiming <regions/claiming>`." claim-only-inside-existing-regions,FALSE,"Whether players can only claim within existing regions." max-region-count-per-player:,,"The maximum number of regions that can be claimed by a player (via :doc:`self-serve region claiming <regions/claiming>`).
+This setting must be enabled in tandem with ``high-frequency-flags`` for it to take effect." use-paper-entity-origin,FALSE,"When on a `Paper server <https://papermc.io>`_, this option will treat entities as members of the region where they spawned, not where they currently are.
+This will automatically prevent mobs that wander into regions from accidentally destroying it.
+(Note that this is separate from mobs that are targetting players in regions - that is still dependent on the player's permission, not the mob's.)" max-claim-volume,30000,"The maximum number of blocks in a region that can be claimed with :doc:`self-serve region claiming <regions/claiming>`." claim-only-inside-existing-regions,FALSE,"Whether players can only claim within existing regions." max-region-count-per-player:,,"The maximum number of regions that can be claimed by a player (via :doc:`self-serve region claiming <regions/claiming>`).
 This setting can differ per permission-group if new entries are added below (like for 'default'). 'default' is the default limit.
 If a player is a member of several groups that are listed, then the player receives the highest limit."